Skip to main content

 By contributing your exceptional skill and know-how in the patriotic defense of the nation, you’ll play a critical role in ensuring the air superiority of the Air Force remains unrivaled anywhere.

-You’ll guide student pilots from the classroom to the flight line, working shoulder to shoulder with active-duty Airmen, training new pilots and retraining experienced flyers in the latest systems and newest tactics and technology.
+You’ll guide student pilots from the classroom to the flight line, working shoulder to shoulder with active-duty Airmen, training new pilots, and retraining experienced flyers in the latest systems and newest tactics and technology.

 AFCS simulator instructors are pilots in every sense of the word.